PetarIvanov01/mcp-server-proxy/page-generation-mcp/README.md

-# Page Generation MCP Server - Standalone
+# Page Generation MCP Server - Multi-Agent System

 This is a standalone MCP (Model Context Protocol) server for generating pages using Kendo React components.
-It provides a clean interface for external tools (like Cursor AI) to interact with the page generation system.
+It implements a sophisticated multi-agent architecture that provides intelligent page generation through coordinated AI agents.

 ## Features